What is oropharyngeal cancer?

 Many patients with oropharyngeal cancer initially present with a neck mass.
-Any adult with a neck mass for more than two weeks should see an otolaryngologist for an evaluation.
-An evaluation consists of a complete head and neck examination, including looking into the throat and voice box with a small scope that is passed through the nose to allow the physician to see if there are any suspicious masses.
+Any adult with a neck mass for more than two weeks should see an otolaryngologist-head and neck surgeon for an evaluation, which is a complete head and neck examination to determine if there is a tumor from which the cancer has migrated to the neck.
+This may include looking into the throat with a small scope that is passed through the nose to allow the physician to see if there are any suspicious masses.

-Treatment for oropharyngeal cancer depends on a number of factors, including but not limited to: type of cancer, size of the tumor and location of cancer, speech and swallow function and overall medical condition of the patient.
+Treatment for oropharyngeal cancer depends on several factors, including but not limited to: type of cancer, size of the tumor and location of the cancer, lymph nodes, speech and swallow function, and the patient’s overall medical condition.

 Treatments include surgery (minimally invasive robotic surgery and neck dissection), radiation and chemotherapy.
 Radiation is sometimes needed after surgery.
 When surgery is not used to treat these tumors, typically a combination of radiation and chemotherapy is recommended.
 A multidisciplinary team helps provide an optimal plan for each patient.